 Various management packs and adapters have specific configuration requirements.
 Ensure that you are familiar with all prerequisites before you install a solution and configure the adapter instance.

-- Utilize collector groups to separate data collection into fault domains when continuous availability is activated.
+- Utilize remote collector groups to separate data collection into fault domains when continuous availability is enabled.

 - Primary Replica